cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 ## Instructions

-1. Insert your SDNAND SD card into your PC
+1. Insert your SD card into your PC
 2. Copy *the contents of* the HiyaCFW Helper `.zip` file to a folder on your PC
 3. Navigate to the extracted folder
 4. Open HiyaCFW Helper as admin
   - This can be done on Windows by right-clicking -> `Run as administrator`
 6. Click the `...` button in the `NAND file with No$GBA footer` box
 7. Navigate to your NAND backup, and click `Open`
-8. If you wish to install TWiLight Menu++, check the `Install latest TWiLight Menu++ on latest firmware` box
+8. If you wish to install TWiLight Menu++ as a DSi Menu replacement, check the `Install latest TWiLight Menu++ on latest firmware` box
-9. Press `Start`
   - The process may take several minutes
   - When the HiyaCFW Helper window says `Done!`, the process is complete
 10. Close HiyaCFW Helper